cristhoper/hsmm-pi/README.md

 Mesh Gateway Node
 =================
-The Mesh Gateway is capable of routing traffic throughout the mesh, and provides an Internet link to the mesh through the wired Ethernet port.
-The gateway obtains a DHCP lease on the wired interface, and advertises its Internet link to mesh nodes using OLSR.
+The Mesh Gateway is capable of routing traffic throughout the mesh, and provides an Internet link to the mesh through the any interface port.
+The gateway obtains a DHCP lease on the interface, and advertises its Internet link to mesh nodes using OLSR.

-Internal Mesh Node
+Internal Mesh Node/AP
 ==================
-This node is capable of routing traffic throughout the mesh and providing mesh access to any hosts connected to its wired Ethernet port.
-The node can run a DHCP server that issues DHCP leases to any hosts on the wired connection.
+This node is capable of routing traffic throughout the mesh and providing mesh access to any hosts connected to this own access point.
+The node can run a DHCP server that issues DHCP leases to any hosts on the connection.
 It also runs a DNS server that can provide name resolution for mesh nodes and Internet hosts.
 The following sequence shows how the two types of nodes can be deployed:

 ```
-(Client1) --> (Switch) --> (Internal Mesh Node) -->
+(Client1) --> (Internal Mesh Node/AP) -->
 (Ad-Hoc WiFi Network) --> (Mesh Gateway) --> (Internet)
 ```